pgvector/pgvector/README.md

 COMMIT;
 ```

+Also, if the table is small, a table scan may be faster.

 #### Why isn’t a query using a parallel table scan?

 The planner doesn’t consider [out-of-line storage](https://www.postgresql.org/docs/current/storage-toast.html) in cost estimates, which can make a serial scan look cheaper.
 You can reduce the cost of a parallel scan for a query with: